Toussaint le Juge

 Toussaint le Juge was the only one of the accused in the case to be sentenced to death.
-Initially sentenced to become a galley slave, his final verdict was a death sentenced.
-He was strangled and burned at the stake in Paris on 25 June 1632.
+Initially sentenced to become a galley slave, his final verdict was a death sentence.
+He was strangled and burnt at the stake in Paris on 25 June, 1632.

 Witch trials were uncommon in the city of Paris.
-The Parliament of Paris were to confirm the death sentences of appeals in witchcraft cases in Northern France, and had done so for the last time in the case of Catherine Bouillon of Orleans in 1625.
+The Parlement of Paris were to confirm the death sentences of appeals in witchcraft cases in Northern France, and had done so for the last time in the case of Catherine Bouillon of Orleans in 1625.
 However, Parisians put on trial for witchcraft were normally not given death sentences, and the execution of Toussaint le Juge was to be the last one until the 1670s.